PrefectHQ/prefect/docs/tutorial/work-pools.md

 Run the script to create the deployment on the Prefect Cloud server.

-Running this script will build a Docker image with the tag `<region>-docker.pkg.dev/<project>/<repository-name>/my-image:latest` and push it to your repository.
+Running this script builds a Docker image with the tag `<region>-docker.pkg.dev/<project>/<repository-name>/my-image:latest` and pushes it to your repository.

 !!! tip
     Make sure you have Docker running locally before running this script.

 Note that you only need to include an object of the `DeploymentImage` class with the argument `platform="linux/amd64` if you're building your image on a machine with an ARM-based processor.
-Otherwise, you could just pass `image="my-image:latest"` to `deploy`.
+Otherwise, you can pass `image="my-image:latest"` to `deploy`.

-Also note that the `cron` argument will schedule the deployment to run at 1am every day.
+Also note that the `cron` argument schedules the deployment to run at 1:00 AM every day.
 See the [schedules](/concepts/schedules/) docs for more information on scheduling options.

 See the [Push Work Pool guide](/guides/deployment/push-work-pools/) for more details and example commands for each cloud provider.

-## Next step
+## Next steps

-Congratulations!
-You've learned how to deploy flows to work pools.
-If these work pool options meet all of your needs, we encourage you to go deeper with the [concepts docs](/concepts/) or explore our [how-to guides](/guides/) to see examples of particular Prefect use cases.

-However, if you need more control over your infrastructure, want to run your workflows in Kubernetes, or are running a self-hosted Prefect server instance, we encourage you to see the [next section of the tutorial](/tutorial/workers/).
-There you'll learn how to use work pools that rely on a worker and see how to customize Docker images for container-based infrastructure.
+If you need more control over your infrastructure, want to run your workflows in Kubernetes, or are running a self-hosted Prefect server instance, continue to the [next section of the tutorial](/tutorial/workers/).
+You will learn how to use work pools that rely on a worker and customize Docker images for container-based infrastructure.